Robin-WZQ/Text-Guide-Chinese-Landscape-Painting-Generation/README.md

 Stable Diffusion uses yaml based configuration files along with a few extra command line arguments passed to the `main.py` function in order to launch training.

-i also created a [base yaml configuration file](https://github.com/Robin-WZQ/Chinese-Landscape-painting-generation/blob/main/landscape_paintings.yaml) that runs this fine-tuning example.
+I also created a [base yaml configuration file](https://github.com/Robin-WZQ/Chinese-Landscape-painting-generation/blob/main/landscape_paintings.yaml) that runs this fine-tuning example.
 If you want to run on your own dataset it should be simple to modify, the main part you would need to edit is the data configuration, here's the relevant excerpt from the custom yaml file:

 ```
 data: